 American Efficiency Services’ technique and experience can identify most failures within one operating shift of gaining access to the suspected water box.
 This includes the identification, plugging, and retesting of the tube bundle.

-Identifying condenser tube leaks utilizing helium as a tracer gas, coupled with inspection experience, has proven to be the most cost effective method to date.
+Identifying condenser tube leak utilizing helium as a tracer gas, coupled with inspection experience, has proven to be the most cost-effective method to date.

-Plastic, dimple plugs, shaving cream, and smoke have all been used in the past to identify condenser tube leaks.
+Plastic, dimple plugs, shaving cream, and smoke have all been used in the past to identify condenser leakage.
 These methods have proved successful in identifying very large leaks, but are not always successful for the identification of all leaks.
-They can also be time consuming; in the past, several shifts/days have been consumed identifying condenser tube leaks.
+They can also be time-consuming; in the past, several shifts/days have been consumed identifying condenser tube leak.
 AES has seen several situations where numerous tubes were plugged in a specific area in a desperate attempt to return the unit to service “leak free”.
 Plugging additional tubes reduces the efficiency of the condenser prematurely.
 Even though the condenser is designed to withstand a certain percentage of plugged tubes, the life expectancy of the condenser will be reduced over time.

 Using helium as a tracer gas is precise and quick so only the tube(s) leaking are plugged and the condenser is back doing its job, operating efficiently and making the utility money.

-With AES’ guarantee that we will find the leak, you have nothing to lose and everything to gain.
+AES’ guarantee that we will find and fix the Condenser Leakage quickly, you have nothing to lose and everything to gain.